DerkJanSpeelman/ts-lit-translate/README.md

 > Sometimes you want to avoid the empty placeholders being shown initially before any of the translation strings has been loaded.
 To avoid this issue you might want to defer the first update of the component.
 Here's an example of what you could do if using `lit-element`.

-We're also setting the language here with `use('en')`.
-Where `'en'` refers to the corresponding JSON file.
-Also, by using the `langLoaded` property, the component will not be visible until the translation lines have been loaded.
+By using the `langLoaded` property, the component will not be visible until the translation lines have been loaded.
 If you don't do this, the translation key will be shown instead of the translation: *en* in this case.

 ```ts
 // App.ts